Zimmer's conjecture: Subexponential growth, measure rigidity, and strong property (T): Introduction

 \begin{theorem} For $n\ge 3$, let $\Gamma< \Sl(n,\mathbb R)$ be a cocompact lattice.
 Let $M$ be a compact manifold.
 If $\dim(M)< n-1$ then any homomorphism $\Gamma\rightarrow \Diff^{2}(M)$ has finite image.
 In addition, if $\omega$ is a volume form on $M$ and $\dim(M)=n-1$ then any homomorphism $\Gamma \rightarrow \Diff^{2}(M,\omega)$ has finite image. \end{theorem}

-The key step in the proof is to establish that the derivatives of group elements for such an action grow subexponentially relative to the word length.
+The key step in the proof is to establish that the derivatives of group elements for such an action grow subexponentially relative to their word length.
 This is inspired by the third author's paper on the Burnside problem for diffeomorphism groups \cite{Hurtado}.
 To prove subexponential growth of derivatives in this context, we study the induced $G$-action on a suspension space and apply a number of measure rigidity results including Ratner's theorem and recent work of the first author with Rodriguez Hertz and Wang.
 Having established subexponential growth of derivatives, the main theorem is established by using the {strong Banach property (T)} of Lafforgue to find an invariant Riemannian metric.
 The proof has many surprising features, including its use of hyperbolic dynamics to prove an essentially elliptic result and its use of results from homogeneous dynamics to prove results about non-linear actions.
 We include a detailed sketch of the proof at the end of the introduction.

-The result stated Theorem \ref{slnr} lies in the context of the {Zimmer Program}.
+Theorem \ref{slnr} lies in the context of the {Zimmer Program}.
 In \cite{MR682830} Zimmer made a number of conjectures concerning smooth volume-preserving actions of lattices in higher-rank semisimple groups on low-dimensional manifolds.
 These conjectures were clarified in \cite{MR934329,MR900826} and extended to the case of smooth non-volume-preserving actions by Farb and Shalen in \cite{MR1666834}.